Raph-09/CREDIT-CARD-FRAUD-DETECTION/README.md

  # Run Locally
-  Run this command on ur command line:https://github.com/Raph-09/CREDIT-CARD-FRAUD-DETECTION.git Install the packages that are found # Tech stack
+  Run this command on ur command line:https://github.com/Raph-09/CREDIT-CARD-FRAUD-DETECTION.git Install the packages that are found # Tech stack..

  # Tech Stack